mkulDev/Prime-Watching/README.md

-## Prime Watchng
+## Prime Watching

 Prime Watching is a React web application that replicates the functionality of a video streaming platform.
 It allows users to browse videos, view video details, explore channels, and search for their favorite content.
-The app also features a dark mode for user customization.
+The app also features a dark mode for user customization.You can see live demo [here](https://prime-watching.netlify.app)

 <img src=/src/images/screen1.jpg width=600px/>
 <img src=/src/images/screen2.jpg width=600px/>